To enable a virtual machine to exchange data by using RDMA, you must associate the virtual machine with a PVRDMA network adapter.

 - Verify that the host is connected to a vSphere Distributed Switch.

-- Verify that the virtual machine uses virtual hardware version 13.
+- Verify that the virtual machine uses virtual hardware version 13 and above.

 - Verify that the guest operating system is a Linux 64-bit distribution.